 “I think we just became better musicians while we were playing that,” he said, mesmerized.

 The morning after that first session, I ran into Tyson at the bus stop on my way to work and his way to school.
-We agreed the night before had been the backdrop for some of the best music either one of us had ever been a part of.
+We agreed the night before had produced some of the best music either one of us had ever been a part of.
 A quiet moment passed between us and we both acknowledged we were a little in awe of what was happening.
-We didn’t know we could be this good together, and we didn’t even put in any rehearsal time to make it happen.
+We didn’t know we could be this good together, and we didn’t even put in any rehearsal time to make it happen or sit down and try to write the songs.
 It came out of nowhere.

 I threw out the “no overdubs” credo I’d been maintaining through all the GWD CDs for just about the first time when I overdubbed vocal harmonies for the “chorus” of Voyeur.
 I wasn’t planning on keeping them, but once Tyson heard what I did he was adamant that the harmonies stay.
 He said they reminded him of Steely Dan, which always mystified me a little.